 In recent years, the bank in front of our house has become over grown with small trees, bushes, and briers.
 The woods are constantly reclaiming what was once theirs and its amazing how fast they work at it while you’re not paying attention.

-For the past 2 winters we’ve wanted to tackle the bank-but somehow the chore just never got done.
+For the past two winters we’ve wanted to tackle the bank, but somehow the chore just never got done.

 The Deer Hunter said the trees were getting too big to wait much longer and they needed to be cut now.
 I recently hatched out a gardening plan for the flower bed that rims the top of the bank; and was motivated to clean off the bank to allow maximum sunshine for my new plan.

 The Deer Hunter manned the chainsaw and Chitter manned her saw-zaw.
-Me and Chatter manned the rakes and toted water for the hardworking Deer Hunter and Chitter.
+Chatter and I manned the rakes and toted water for the hardworking Deer Hunter and Chitter.